abuhabuh/flask-datadog-monitor/README.md

 Running
 1. Update docker-compose.yml in test-app directory and set API Key for dd-agent
 1. Build and run docker compose: docker-compose build && docker-compose up

+### Running auto terraform generator

+Running
+1. source the venv that the application runs in
+  1. todo: need to make parser into an executable
+1. python monitor_generator.py ../test-app/app:app